10 Caregiver Stress Relief Tips to Get You Through the Holidays

 Negative emotions during the holidays could be related to unrealistic expectations of yourself, too-ambitious goals, or just feeling overwhelmed.

-When you’re feeling negatively, think about if it could be caused by one of these things.
+When you’re feeling negatively, think about whether it could be caused by one of these things.

-You may decide that it makes sense to adjust your expectations to suit the reality of the situation or choose to do a few less activities that aren’t as meaningful.
+You may decide that it makes sense to adjust your expectations to suit the reality of the situation or choose to do a few fewer activities that aren’t as meaningful.

-Humor is a fantastic stress reducer and an effective way of coping with challenging situations.
+Humor is a fantastic stress reliever and an effective way to cope with challenging situations.

 Take the opportunities to laugh as much as possible during the holidays.

-To help your body relax and de-stress, try a simple breathing exercise that can be done anywhere, anytime.
+To help your body relax and de-stress, try a simple breathing exercise you can do anywhere, anytime.
 Or, try a 2 minute meditation session.

 Other ways to help your body and mind release tension are to listen to music, do a quick workout, or stretch your body.